leya-print/leya-print-platform/README.md

 web/templates

 First command to type is "npm install" to get all necessary dependencies.
-Second command is to startup the projects, all main projects should be running:
+Second command is to startup the projects, choose which project you want to run:

 server/tpl-service - npm run dev
 server/pdf-service - npm run dev